FAQs

 You will pay the deposit and tuition online.
 All information on payments will be provided after admission.

-Yes, we offer need-based scholarships that cover the total cost of the program.
+Yes, we offer need-based scholarships that cover the total cost of the program including housing for the residential option.
+Merit scholarships are not available.
 For more information on how to apply, please visit our tuition and fees page.
+Income and expense documentation are required to determine scholarship eligibility.

 No, students must provide their own transportation to and from Columbia.